 Find a pot with a drainage hole in the base and fill it with at least 30% sand or grit and around 70% compost.

-Here is a photo of my favourite pot to use for propagation.
+Here is a photo of my favorite pot to use for propagation.
 It is terracotta which is a porous material so the soil can dry out more evenly (whereas plastic pots are impermeable and can retain too much moisture).

 Step 2 – Choosing the Best Cuttings For Propagation